Vila Real de Santo António - Algarve - Portugal

 Vila Real has a lovely open sandy beach, which stretches for several kilometres uninterrupted towards Manta Rota, near to Tavira.
 At the river end access to the beach is along a narrow road, with some rather large speed bumps in it and very little space to manoeuvre, although there is a small parking area near the end.
 The better route to follow is signposted through the pine forest between Monte Gordo and Vila Real with plenty of parking right behind the beach.

 Vila Real de Santo António is one of three municipalities that make up the 'Baixo Guadiana' region.
 Vila Real, Castro Marim and Alcoutim, are the three Algarvean Sotavento (eastern Algarve) municipalities that have been collectively coined 'Baixo Guadiana'.
 Linked by the Guadiana River, these places, with a total area measuring 940km², have become recognised for their beautiful environment, where sun, sea, river, mountain and friendly people coexist.
-Local fauna and flora characterise both the significance and potential of a region that is extremely important for a sustained ecosystem; this includes many marshes and dunes, which are important habitats for the reproduction of crustaceans and bivalves.
-The two protected areas, Ria Formosa Natural Park and the Natural Marsh Reserve of Castro Marim and Vila Real de Santa António span 20,489ha and are abundant with wildlife, with hundreds of different species of birds, mammals, fish, amphibians, reptiles and plants.
+There are two protected areas within the region - the Ria Formosa Natural Park and the Natural Marsh Reserve of Castro Marim and Vila Real de Santa António which are home to hundreds of different species of birds, mammals, fish, amphibians, reptiles and plants.

 A relaxing way to see this eastern end of the Algarve (and the western end of Spain) is to take a boat trip along the Guadiana to Alcoutim.
 It passes through some beautiful countryside and changes from the very flat scenery around Vila Real to a backdrop of rounded hills with lush vegetation and a few houses here and there until you arrive at Alcoutim.
 Here you can see castles on hilltops on both banks of the river as reminders of the past.